On the total volume of the double hyperbolic space: Proof of Theorem

-Now switching back to the hyperboloid model for $\mathbb{DH}^n$.
-To show that (\ref{equation_schlafli_double_hyperbolic_special}) is true when $e$ varies along any direction in a small neighborhood, as $dV_n(P)$ is linear to the \emph{change} of $e$, it suffices to find $n$ linearly independent vectors that satisfy (\ref{equation_schlafli_double_hyperbolic_special}) as $p$ does.
-As $n\ge 3$, this can be achieved by selecting $n$ such linearly independent rays $p_1,\dots,p_n$ in a small neighborhood of $p$ on $\partial\mathbb{H}^n\cap H$ (a $\partial\mathbb{H}^{n-1}$) not contained in $P$.
-Notice that the above argument of ``a small neighborhood of $p$ on $\partial\mathbb{H}^{n-1}$ not contained in $P$'' fails to apply for $n=2$ as $p$ is one of the two isolated points on $\partial\mathbb{H}^1$, but the case $n=2$ was already handled at the beginning of the proof (by Corollary~\ref{corollary_volume_polygon_mu}).
+Now switch back to the hyperboloid model.
+As $E$ intersects other faces transversally, $dV_n(P)$ is linear to the change of $e$.
+To show that (\ref{equation_schlafli_double_hyperbolic}) is true when $e$ varies along any direction in a small neighborhood, it suffices to find $n$ linearly independent vectors that satisfy (\ref{equation_schlafli_double_hyperbolic}) as $p$ does.
+As $n\ge 3$, this can be achieved by selecting $n$ such linearly independent rays $p_1,\dots,p_n$ in a small neighborhood of $p$ on $\partial\mathbb{H}^n\cap H$ (a $\partial\mathbb{H}^{n-1}$).
 This completes the proof. \end{proof}

-In the following proof of the \SDF{} for $\mathbb{DH}^n$, for our convenience, in the statement of Theorem~\ref{theorem_schlafli} we assume $P$ does not have any ideal vertices.
-The reason for this assumption is purely combinatorial: it is to assure that we can cut $P$ into some subdivisions, such that for each subdivision, each $(n-1)$-dimensional face can vary \emph{independently} without changing its \emph{combinatorial} type.
-The existence of any ideal vertices will prevent this method from being employed directly, e.g., if $P$ is the intersection of two half-spaces in $\mathbb{DH}^2$ whose boundaries intersect at an ideal vertex, then varying one of the faces can result $P$ homeomorphic to either a closed disk or $\mathbb{S}^1\times I$.
-This assumption that $P$ does not have any ideal vertices will greatly simplify the proof of the \SDF{} for $\mathbb{DH}^n$ without affecting the main results.